Leo who? What happens when holding company client teams swallow agencies

 Casey Burnett, managing partner of the Burnett Collective, which runs agency searches, says holding companies have gotten better at building dedicated teams after "a lot of trial and error."
 One new trend is that clients are handpicking the people they want on the team, meaning it becomes less about the agency name and more about the individuals.
 "I'm much more concerned about the name on my staffing sheet than I am on the door that I walk into," Burnett says.
 P&G has created a "best talent" model for North American Fabric Care that frees the marketer's brands to pick talent from Publicis Groupe, WPP and Omnicom shops.
 That's in the spirit of Pritchard's favored approach of building agency teams that span holding-company lines as well as agency brands.

 One downside of the Voltron-like multiagency teams is the turf battle that occurs when individual shops try to grab more work, boosting their own bottom lines.
-"Revenue-grabbing and land-grabbing within a shared team absolutely does happen in the business, but it's something that with the newer teams, newer models are being explored that limit that behavior," says Jon Cook, global CMO of WPP's VML.
+"Revenue-grabbing and land-grabbing within a shared team absolutely does happen in the business, but it's something that with the newer teams, newer models are being explored that limit that behavior," says Jon Cook, global CEO of WPP's VML.
 For instance, when WPP assembled J&J's Neighborhood, it spelled out in advance how revenue would be distributed.
 "From the beginning, every one of the agencies involved had a voice in how the compensation was going to work, and it was all pre-budgeted," Cook says.

 VML also puts safeguards in place to ensure that their employees don't lose their VML identity, even when on a bespoke team at a dedicated office space.
 For instance, employees are encouraged to attend VML-only meetings and spend time at VML offices, Cook says.
 "On one hand, I'm a huge believer and practitioner of being part of extremely integrated and well-organized integrated and cohesive teams," he says.
 But "I do think it's important in our industry for the individual brands and their cultures to not go away.
 I think they are critical and I think they are one of the biggest reasons that people love working in this industry."